ArneCL/BlogPosts/java-jersey-jetty-rest-gradle-tutorial-setup-quick.md

-title: Quick start a RESTful project with Jersey, Jetty and Gradle
+title: PART 1: Quick start a RESTful project with Jersey, Jetty and Gradle
-Tags: jersey,java,jetty,gradle,java-quick-start
+Tags: jersey,java,jetty,gradle,java-web-quick-start

+(This is part of a series http://blog.denevell.org/category_java-web-quick-start.html)

 Make the project directory and the directory structure for Gradle: